Herdi2/quickcheck-demo/app/script.md

 basic math knowledge, we can extend this simplify function with many other cases as well!

 Now, how would we verify that our simplify function works correctly.
-One way of doing this is to check that it preserves semantics, in other words that evaluating an expression before and after simplification should give us the same result.
-So, as you can see we do not get any type errors?
+By defining properties:
+1. Evaluation should be preserved
+2. A simplified expression is smaller than or equal to the original expression

-How does this work?
-Does Haskell know how to generate arbitrary exressions?
+But, as this comment suggest: How does QuickCheck now how to generate arbitrary expressions?
+Well, we define it by defining the `arbitrary` function for expressions.
-No!

-We need to tell the Quickcheck library how we can generate an arbitrary expressions.
 Since the datatype is self-recursive, we give it a depth.
 Expressions of depth 1 are literals, and any other depth will recursively create an arbitrary expression.